perama-v/TODD/example_specs/signatures.md

-> Note: This is a draft to test a TODD-compliant specification for a nametag database.
+> Note: This is a draft to test a TODD-compliant specification for a signature database.

 ## Abstract

-A specification for a Time Ordered Distributable Database (TODD)-compliant for mapping Ethereum addresses to names and tags.
+A specification for a Time Ordered Distributable Database (TODD)-compliant for translating hex signatures to text signatures.

 ## Motivation

-Ethereum addresses may be associated with human-relatable tags and names ("nametags" henceforth).
+In the Ethereum context, methods and events have signatures that are derived from a human readable text string.
+To allow human introspection, signatures can be translated to the original text.
+To facilitate this, mappings are aggregated in a database such as
-These nametags can be aggregated and used to create front ends for explorers and wallets.
-One such database is RolodETH (https://github.com/verynifty/RolodETH).
+- [https://github.com/ethereum-lists/4bytes](https://github.com/ethereum-lists/4bytes) (2.3 GB), which is provided with new data from the [4byte.directory](4byte.directory) website that encourages visitors to submit new mappings.

-At present if the nametag database is cloned and distributed it becomes difficult to sync.
+At present if the signature database is cloned and distributed it becomes difficult to sync.
 Further it is not amenable to distribution amongst peers.
-This is a specification that makes a TODD-compliant nametag database.
+This is a specification that makes a TODD-compliant signature database.

 By following this specification, different client implementations can be written to manage the creation, distribution, maintenance and consumption of the distributed